 - 12) Question: If any of the liens on the title commitment on Schedule C are being paid off and one of them is a Texas home equity loan can I refinance with a rate term refi loan?
-Answer: Yes after January 1, 2018, a rate/term refinance of an existing home equity loan is allowed AS LONG AS THE REFINANCE MEETS ALL THE REQUIREMENTS OF TEXAS CONSTITUTION, ARTICLE XVI, SECTION 50(f)(2). - 13) Question: If a lender requires a fee that is not listed on the P & P Texas Home Equity allowed fees and charges list, can I charge the fee?
+Answer: NO ONCE A TEXAS HOME EQUITY LOAN (EITHER 1st OR 2nd) ALWAYS A TEXAS HOME EQUITY LOAN. - 13) Question: If a lender requires a fee that is not listed on the P & P Texas Home Equity allowed fees and charges list, can I charge the fee?

-Answer: Yes - if the fee is not prohibited by law, is requited by lender and is within the 2% cap.
+Answer: Yes - if the fee is not prohibited by law, is requited by lender and is within the 3% cap.
 (2nd lien loans - escrow fee and courier fees are allowed if interest rate is not 10% or more.)
-The amendment defines the equity loan as a loan that "does not require the owner...to pay...fees...that exceed...2%".
-The use of the word "require" is determinative in evaluating fee that are subject to the two percent limitation.
-Charges that are not imposed by the lender, but that are optional, are not fees subject to the two percent fee limit. i.e. a borrower who chooses to pay premiums for certain insurance coverage's, but is not required to acquire the insurance coverage as a condition to the extension of credit, does not subject those premiums to the limitation.
-Credit life and credit accident and health insurance coverages, if elected by the owner, are not included within the 2% limitation.
-However, if the credit life and credit accident and health insurance were required by the lender then these charges would be included in the 2% limitation.
+The amendment defines the equity loan as a loan that "does not require the owner...to pay...fees...that exceed...3%".
+The use of the word "require" is determinative in evaluating fees that are subject to the three percent limitation.
+Charges that are not imposed by the lender, but that are optional, are not fees subject to the three percent fee limit i.e. a borrower who chooses to pay premiums for certain insurance coverage's, but is not required to acquire the insurance coverage as a condition to the extension of credit, does not subject those premiums to the limitation.
+Credit life and credit accident and health insurance coverage's, if elected by the owner, are not included within the 3% limitation.
+However, if the credit life and credit accident and health insurance were required by the lender then these charges would be included in the 3% limitation.